Orthodontic Technicians Association: 2017–present

-Affiliate organisations
+Affiliate organizations

 British Orthodontic Society

 The OTA has had a close connection with the British Orthodontic Society (BOS) for much of its history.
-The BOS sponsor two awards for orthodontic technicians, which were launched in 2000 and 2003, and these are co-ordinated by the OTA.
+The BOS sponsor two awards for orthodontic technicians, which were launched in 2000 and 2003, and these are coordinated by the OTA.
 The affiliation with the BOS was finally formalised by an agreement in 2010 that gave increased benefits to members and meant that the Association now shared an official address with the BOS at 12 Bridewell Place in the City of London.
 These offices opened in 2006 and occupy two floors of a listed Victorian building near St Paul's Cathedral.

 International affiliations

-The 1990s saw the Association build links with a similar organisation based in (Germany), Gesellschaft für Kieferorthopädische Zahntechnik (GK; Society for Orthodontic Dental Technology), which was established in 1990.
+The 1990s saw the Association build links with a similar organization based in (Germany), Gesellschaft für Kieferorthopädische Zahntechnik (GK; Society for Orthodontic Dental Technology), which was established in 1990.
 This relationship remains in place today and the OTA Chair with an accompanying ambassador from the OTA council represents the OTA at the annual GK Congress.
 The second decade of the 21st century has seen the OTA build links with their Italian and Polish counterparts, Accademia Italiana di Ortodonzia Tecnica, (AIOT; Italian Academy of Orthodontic Technology), ORTEC and Polskie Towarzystwo Techniki Ortodontycznej (PTTO; Polish Association for Orthodontic Technology).